Skip to content

 • Most moment frame members

-• Any situation where deflections aren’t critical and you’re comfortable with slightly conservative stiffness
+• Situations where deflections aren’t critical and you’re comfortable with slightly conservative stiffness

 • Plate girders and deep transfer beams